mekaicb/Pipelined-RISC-V-CPU/README.md

 # Pipelined RISC-V SoC

-This is a 5-stage pipelined RV32I SoC written in SystemVerilog.
+This is a custom 5-stage pipelined RV32I SoC written in SystemVerilog.
 It runs bare-metal Pong on a DE10-Lite FPGA and outputs the game to a monitor via VGA.

 <p align="center">
   <img src="docs/pong.gif" width="500" valign="top">